All Episodes

 So she's claiming all of this.

-Anyway, so the mother wrote this book entitled Women in Islam, A Discourse in Rights and Obligations, and it was published by this Institute of Muslim Minority Affairs, which Uma had her name on it for such a long time.
+Anyway, so the mother wrote this book entitled Women in Islam, a Discourse in Rights and Obligations, and it was published by this Institute of Muslim Minority Affairs, which Uma had her name on it for such a long time.

-The wife, get this, women pay close attention here.
+The wife, get this, women, pay close attention here.

-Even if she doesn't want to have sexual intercourse, she has no right to abstain except for a reasonable cause or legal prohibition.
+She has no right to abstain except for a reasonable cause or legal prohibition.

 But getting in the mood may be difficult because the book says that female genital mutilation is permissible.